We have seen them on TV, the crime scene investigators who sift through the minutia to help law enforcement personnel determine what took place.

 Earlier this year, when asked to help locate remains for an ongoing case, Peterson called in some canine reinforcements.

-Trained by Dr. Ben Alexander, an instructor in the Texas A&M University Department of Biology, the human remains detection (HRD) dogs “hit” on certain smells that are often undetectable to humans.
+Trained by Dr. Ben Alexander, an instructor in the Texas A&M University Department of Biology and a visiting professor and K9 training coordinator at Texas State University’s Forensic Anthropology Center, the human remains detection (HRD) dogs “hit” on certain smells that are often undetectable to humans.
 They are a valuable tool, Peterson said.

 “Dogs have a significantly higher sensitivity than the equipment in my lab,” Peterson said.
 “Sometimes the volume of soils delivered is high and so it is useful to have trained HRD dogs to alert for human remains before the time consuming chemical analyses is performed.
 If the HRD dogs show some interest then the next step is to scan sub-samples of the soils using UV-Vis-near infrared spectroscopy.”